-- 1. Satisfactory Progress applies to any student who passed the appropriate number of earned hours to attempted hours, who has not exceeded the maximum total attempted hours allowed for their program, and whose GPA meets the SAP requirements listed above. - 2.
-Financial Aid Warning applies to any student who fails to meet the requirements for completion, timeframe, and GPA for the semester.
-A warning letter will be sent at the end of the semester to the student to indicate why s/he is receiving a warning and what must be done within the next semester to be back in accordance with SAP requirements.
-If the student fails to meet these requirements, his/her federal, state, and institutional financial aid will be suspended for future semesters, unless s/he appeals and the appeal is granted.
-The student must bring his/her hours and/or GPA back into good standing or submit an appeal to regain financial aid eligibility.
-A student cannot have two consecutive semesters on warning.

-- 3. Financial Aid Probation applies only to a student who has failed to meet the SAP requirements listed above and has had an appeal approved by the VPAA.
+- 1. Satisfactory Progress applies to students who passed the appropriate number of earned hours to attempted hours, who have not exceeded the maximum total attempted hours allowed for their program, and whose GPA meets the SAP requirements listed above. - 2.
+Financial Aid Warning applies to any students who fail to meet the requirements for completion, timeframe, and GPA for the semester.
+A warning letter will be sent at the end of the semester to students to indicate why they are receiving a warning and what must be done within the next semester to be back in accordance with SAP requirements.
+If the students fail to meet these requirements, their federal, state, and institutional financial aid will be suspended for future semesters, unless they appeal and the appeal is granted.
+Students must bring their hours and/or GPA back into good standing or submit an appeal to regain financial aid eligibility.
+A student cannot have two consecutive semesters on warning. - 3.
+Financial Aid Probation applies only to a student who has failed to meet the SAP requirements listed above and has had an appeal approved by the VPAA.
 A student may be on probation for one semester only.
-If a student has not met the SAP requirements listed above by the end of the probationary semester, s/he should work with the VPAA or a student financial advisor to understand what options exist to regain eligibility. - 4.
-Unsatisfactory Progress applies to a student who has not met the requirements for completion rate, attempted hours, and GPA after his/her warning period and is neither on financial aid probation, nor has an approved appeal.
-This student is not eligible for federal, state, or institutional financial aid until s/he meets the requirements in each of these three areas. - 5.
-Academic Plan applies to any student who has submitted an academic plan as part of a SAP appeal and has successfully completed the goals for that semester as outlined by the plan.
+If students have not met the SAP requirements listed above by the end of the probationary semester, they should work with the VPAA or a student financial advisor to understand what options exist to regain eligibility. - 4.
+Unsatisfactory Progress applies to students who have not met the requirements for completion rate, attempted hours, and GPA after their warning period, and are neither on financial aid probation nor have an approved appeal.
+These students are not eligible for federal, state, or institutional financial aid until they meet the requirements in each of these three areas. - 5.
+Academic Plan applies to any student who has submitted an academic plan as part of an SAP appeal and has successfully completed the goals for that semester as outlined by the plan.
 The student continues to remain eligible for federal and state financial aid, but does not meet the definition of a SAP-eligible student.